What is a startup ecosystem and how can you build one?

 But what is a startup ecosystem?
 From self-contained initiatives like Station F in Paris to city blocks like Silicon Roundabout in London and 22@ in Barcelona, there are lots of examples.

-Let’s explore what makes up a startup ecosystem, what are its most important resources, what conditions affect its development and lastly, how to start building one!
+Let’s explore what goes into making one, what its most important resources are, what conditions affect its development and lastly, how to start growing one of your own!

 What is a startup ecosystem?